xypnox/blag_zola/content/posts/my-experience-with-linux.md

 tags = ["tech", "linux"]
 +++

-cover:
-image: /images/penguins-cover.jpg
+{% cover(src="/blag/images/penguins-cover.jpg") %}
-caption: Penguins!
+Penguins!
 The ever present symbol of Linux | Photo by Yuriy Rzhemovskiy on Unsplash
-style: wide
-tags: - linux - programming
+{% end %}

 I would like to share My Linux experience here and how I finally ended with Ubuntu Mate.